circleci/circleci-docs/jekyll/_cci2/env-vars.md

 Start a run with the POST API call, see the [new build]( {{ site.baseurl }}/api/v1-reference/#new-build) section of the API documentation for details.
 A POST with an empty body will start a new run of the named branch.

-## CircleCI Environment Variable Descriptions
+## CircleCI Built-in Environment Variable Descriptions

 CircleCI exports the environment variables in this section during each build, which are useful for more complex testing or deployment.
 Ideally, you will not have code which behaves differently in CI.
 But for the cases when it is necessary, CircleCI sets two environment variables which you can test: